 BUILDING VIRTUAL WORLDS ROUND 1

 Mabel is an Augmented Reality experience built for the Microsoft Hololens with the clicker.
 This project was built by a five person team in two weeks time.
-I helped produce, write, design and program the experience.
+I was the designer, writer, programmer and producer on this project.

 Implementing this was not as easy as initially planned, as we had a few technical hiccups.
 Since we had all levels piled one on top of the other in the castle, the Hololens clipping plane was causing part of the design to be invisible to the guest view.
 Also, input to give directions as to where exactly the deer has to go was difficult to work with the 'Pinch' interaction on the Hololens as it was causing inaccuracies in location of pinch.
 I then simplified the design so that the castle itself doesn't change, but the mazes are replaced by patrolling guards so that you have to time your movement to avoid being captured by the guard.